Life Care Centers of America

-Life Care Centers of America is the largest privately held long-term elderly care company in the U.S., with facilities across 28 states, and the third largest in the U.S. It is headquartered in Cleveland, Tennessee.
+Life Care Centers of America is the largest privately held long-term elderly care company in the U.S., with facilities across 27 states, and the third largest in the U.S. It is headquartered in Cleveland, Tennessee.
+According to data from the Centers for Medicare & Medicaid, Life Care Centers of America operates 254 nursing homes with 32,966 beds.

 History

 Life Care Centers of America was founded by Forrest Preston in 1970, and he remains the sole owner, chairman, and CEO.

 Since 1995, the company's headquarters have been located at the Campbell Center at 3001 Keith Street NW in Cleveland in the location of a former shopping mall.

 As of 2015, the company employs 42,000 people.

-Medicare Fraud
+Medicare fraud

-In 2016 Life Care agreed to Pay $145 Million to resolve allegations of over-billing the government for unnecessary or unreasonable rehabilitation services in violation of the False Claims Act.
-Between Jan.
-1, 2006 and Feb.
-28, 2013, Life Care submitted fraudulent claims for rehabilitation therapy by engaging in a systematic effort to increase its Medicare and Tricare billings.
-It was the largest settlement with a skilled nursing facility chain in DOJ History.
+In 2016, Life Care agreed to pay $145 million to resolve allegations of over-billing the government for unnecessary or unreasonable rehabilitation services in violation of the False Claims Act.
+Between January 1, 2006, and February 28, 2013, Life Care submitted fraudulent claims for rehabilitation therapy by engaging in a systematic effort to increase its Medicare and Tricare billings.
+It was the largest settlement with a skilled nursing facility chain in DOJ history.
 The suit combined complaints by two separate whistleblowers under the qui tam provision of the Act.